PhysicalBit7/notes/docs/misc/cpp.md

 # C++ Syntax Cheat Sheet

 ## Preface
-Since the C++ language varies so heavily between versions (e.g. C++0x, C++11, C++17, etc.), I will preface this cheat sheet by saying that the majority of the examples here target C++0x or c++11, as those are the versions that I am most familiar with.
-I come from the aerospace industry (embedded flight software) in which we purposefully don't use the latest technologies for safety reasons, so most of the code I write is in C++0x and sometimes C++11.
+Since the C++ language varies so heavily between versions (e.g. C++0x, C++11, C++17, etc.), I will preface this cheat sheet by saying that the majority of the examples here target C++0x or c++11.
 Nevertheless, the basic concepts of C++ and object oriented programming still generally apply to both past and future versions of the language.

 ---